About the staff

 Dr. Eric (Igor) Branscome, Camp Granada Founder and Program Director

-Camp Granada was founded by Dr. Eric Branscome who writes the anual curriculum and oversees the administrative aspects of each year's programs.
-Dr. Branscome is the Coordinator of Music Education at Austin Peay State University and at camp, he goes by the name Igor.
-He has been an elementary music educator for nearly 20 years in Texas, Florida, and Tennessee.
+Camp Granada was founded by Dr. Eric Branscome who writes the annual curriculum and oversees the administrative aspects of each year's programs.
+Dr. Branscome is the Chair of the Music Department at Austin Peay State University and at camp, he goes by the name Igor.
+He has been an elementary music educator for over 20 years in Texas, Florida, and Tennessee.
 His camp name, Igor, is based on the composer, Igor Stravinsky who was one of the most innovative and influential composers of the 20th century.
 Igor hopes that this camp name will inspire children’s creativity in their own musical and non-musical endeavors.

 “If you never make mistakes, you’re not being creative enough.”